powersync-ja/powersync-kotlin-swift-demo/README.md

 create publication powersync for table todos;
 ```

+### Set up Supabase User

+In your Supabase Dashboard, under "Authentication", click on "Add User" -> "Create new user" and create a user for yourself to test with.

 ## Set up PowerSync Instance

 Create a new PowerSync instance, connecting to the database of the Supabase project (find detailed instructions in the “Connect PowerSync to Your Database” section of our [Supabase setup guide](https://docs.powersync.com/usage/installation/database-setup/supabase#connect-powersync-to-your-database)).